moolen/SlimVC/README.md

 ```
 ### Route Groups

 SlimVC API exposes \Slim\Slim Route Group API with slightly different conventions.
-The First argument of a routing callback is always a \Slim\Slim object (aka $View), the second is an array of routing params.
+The First argument of a routing callback is always a \Slim\Slim object (aka $App), the second is an array of routing params.

 http://docs.slimframework.com/#Route-Groups